Divorce Law in Alabama

 The Process of Going Through Divorce Law in Alabama

-Are you leaning towards getting a divorce from your partner?
-If so, it is important to understand the necessary steps of the Alabama divorce law process.
+If you are considering divorce, it is important to understand the legal steps involved in the Alabama process.

 Step 1: File the Divorce Law Petition